aws-samples/amazon-redshift-ml-getting-started/use-cases/near-real-time-fraud-detection/README.md

 ## Repository Overview

-In this repository, we have showcase setting up Amazon Redshift Streaming Ingestion using [Amazon kinesis Data Streams} (https://aws.amazon.com/kinesis/data-streams/) and [Fully Managed Streaming for Apache Kafka](https://aws.amazon.com/msk/)
+In this repository, we have showcase setting up Amazon Redshift Streaming Ingestion using [Amazon kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) and [Fully Managed Streaming for Apache Kafka](https://aws.amazon.com/msk/)

 We have also provided a [Cloudformation Template](./cloud-formation/cloud-formation-template.yaml) where applicable.